Approximating the Uniform Value in Hidden Stochastic Games with Doeblin Condition: Preliminaries

 \subsection{Computability}

 A \emph{decision problem} determines whether a specific property holds for a given input.
-A class of decision problems is said \emph{decidable} if there exists an algorithm, i.e., a Turing machine that halts on all inputs, which correctly determines whether the property is true or false.
-If no such algorithm exists, the class of decision problems is \emph{undecidable}.
+A class of decision problems is said to be \emph{decidable} if there exists an algorithm, i.e., a Turing machine that halts on all inputs and correctly determines whether the property is true or false.
+If no such algorithm exists, the class of decision problems is said to be \emph{undecidable}.
 We define the exact and approximation problems for the uniform value in hidden stochastic games as follows.

 \begin{Definition}[Decision version of computing the uniform value] Given a hidden stochastic game $\Gamma$ with initial belief $b_1 \in \Delta(\K)$ and a threshold $x \in [0,1]$, the problem asks whether $v(b_1) > x$ holds, where $v(b_1)$ is the uniform value of $\Gamma$. \end{Definition}